tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * Average Causal Effect:
 	- because casual effects vary over individuals and are not observable, they can not be measured at the individual level
 ### Model-based: <a name="base_causal"></a>
+***Alvarez-Melis, David, and Tommi S. Jaakkola.
+"A causal framework for explaining the predictions of black-box sequence-to-sequence models." _arXiv preprint arXiv:1707.01943_ (2017).***

 * ***Artelt, André, and Barbara Hammer.
 "Convex Density Constraints for Computing Plausible Counterfactual Explanations." _arXiv preprint arXiv:2002.04862_ (2020).***

 * ***Bertossi, Leopoldo, et al. "Causality-based Explanation of Classification Outcomes." _arXiv preprint arXiv:2003.06868_ (2020).***